 Below you can see an example of a 150x150 thumbnail dynamically created based on the detected face:

 Cloudinary’s API already supports semantic image data analysis and extraction for website, web application, and mobile app developers.
 This rich information allows them to implement image searches, sorting, and classification.
 With semantic image metadata, you can enhance your image-rich sites and applications.
-These additional layers of information offer impressive cloud-based solutions for all of your online image management and manipulation needs.
+These additional layers of information offer impressive cloud-based solutions for all of your online image management and transformation needs.